groupdocs-editor/GroupDocs.Editor-Products/content/editor/net/_index.en.md

     # feature loop
     - icon: "orientation"
       title: "Font extraction"
-      content: "Extract fonts from documents for use in the editing process."
+      content: "Extract fonts from WordProcessing documents for use in the editing process."

     # feature loop
     - icon: "preview"